poissonconsulting/bbousuite/paper/paper.md

 We compared estimates from `bbouretro` and `bboutools` on empirical and simulated data.

-[Empirical comparisons](https://poissonconsulting.github.io/bbousuite/articles/empirical-comparisons.html) demonstrate that `bbouretro` methods yield similar estimates to Bayesian fixed-effects models with uninformative priors (figure 2).
+[Empirical comparisons](https://poissonconsulting.github.io/bbousuite/articles/empirical-comparisons.html) demonstrate that `bbouretro` methods yield similar estimates to Bayesian fixed-effects models with uninformative priors (Figure 2).
 By default, `bboutools` uses uninformative priors and these can be adjusted by the user.
 Estimates from random effects models tend to be less extreme than traditional and fixed effect models.
 This is explored in more detail below.